• +1 (855) 340-8946

 What do I need to play Pachinko at home?

-• A Card Reader (CR) Adapter.
-These are required for the shooter knob to work outside of a Parlor environment
+- A Card Reader (CR) Adapter.
+These are required for the shooter knob to work outside of a pachinko parlor environment

-• A bin to catch the non-winning balls in the back
+- A bin to catch the non-winning balls in the back of the machine

 What do Modern Pachinko's machines include?